You can contact any member of our staff by sending an email to email@example.com

 Dave became Head of Paralympic Swimming in July 2009.
 Prior to this, he competed for Ireland at four Paralympic Games, winning medals in his favoured 100m backstroke event at Atlanta 1996 (silver), Sydney 2000 (gold) and Athens 2004 (silver).
-As team manager at the London 2012 Paralympic Games, Dave led a highly successful team of six swimmers to two gold medals and a host of Personal Bests.
+As team manager at the London 2012 Paralympic Games, Dave led a team of six swimmers to two gold medals and several Personal Bests.
 Dave was appointed Performance Director of Paralympics Ireland in early 2015 and is now the operational lead of Paralympics Ireland’s Sport Department.

 James Nolan / Head of Paralympic Athletics

 James became head of Paralympic Athletics in April 2010 after enjoying a distinguished athletics career, winning 800/1500m silver at the European Indoor Championships in 2000 and competing at two Olympic Games (Sydney 2000 and Athens 2004).
 As Athletics team manager for the London 2012 Games, James led the team of ten to four gold, one silver and one bronze medals, and continues to lead the programme to Rio 2016.